 This tag is replaced by a link that removes the current entry from the target-object cache.
 Access Presence, however, will only generate the link if the entry is not in the target-object cache.

-The confirm, html and id arguments are described on page 31.
+The confirm, html and id arguments are described under Common tags and arguments.